miguelapb35/transaction-processor/README.md

 ## The task
 Parse a csv file and calculate the commission of each transaction where each line is a separate transaction.
+Please see the full requirements in the [wiki page]([https://github.com/veniva/transaction-processor/wiki/Requirements)

 ## Installation instructions
 ### Runtime requirements